Most Beautiful Places to Visit Around the World

 2. Mauna Lani, Hawaii: Quiet Beaches and Pink Sunsets

-We drove about 40 minutes north from Kona International Airport (KOA) to reach it, and once there I swam among colorful reef fish in the crystal-clear coves, walked the historic Kalahuipua‘a Fishponds shaded by kiawe trees, lounged under palms at Pauoa Bay, and even spotted sea turtles basking in the sun near the shoreline!
+We drove about 40 minutes north from Kona International Airport (KOA) to reach Mauna Lani, and once there I swam among colorful reef fish in the crystal-clear bays, walked (and jogged!) past the historic Kalahuipua‘a Fishponds shaded by kiawe trees, and even spotted sea turtles basking in the sun near the shoreline!
 There two amazing hotels to stay in this area Mauna Lani and Fairmont Orchid ($659), and even some affordable vacation rentals if you shop around in the off season!

 - Elevation: 85 feet (26 meters) above sea level.